Lutherie instructionI am currently only offering french polishing instruction, as I have a fairly long wait list for my

 1)French Polishing - One on one:

 This one on one class is intended for people who really want to bring their French polishing to a professional level, and is well suited for guitar makers and fine furniture makers.
-The people I’ve taught this course to in the past have been guitar makers who could French polish a little bit, achieved OK results, but needed help to get their French polishing up to a high professional standard.
+Most of those who have taken this course in the past were guitar makers who could French polish a little bit, achieved OK results, but needed help to get their French polishing up to a high professional standard.
 This way your guitars can hang beside other professional quality guitars in a fine guitar shop and not look inferior, maybe even better than most of them, if you take the time to hone this skill.

 In this session you will learn: